minling/inflation-calculator.js-web-0615-public/README.md

 ## Testing

 As noted at the top, this lab uses both Capybara and Jasmine to test the JavaScript.
-Start by passing all the Jasmine tests (run your testing suite using `ironboard`, whichever gem you use).
+Start by passing all the Jasmine tests (run your testing suite using `learn`, whichever gem you use).
 Then run `rspec` to run the Capybara tests.
 Get all Jasmine tests passing before you run the Capybara tests.

 ## Resources